On this page

 - Reset all per-CPU sequence trackers to 0.

-- Record the new boot ID for all subsequent writes.
+- Record the new boot ID for all subsequent writes to the event and log stores.

 - Emit a synthetic